SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

 selenium variables, and the commands themselves are described in considerable detail in the section on Selenium Commands.

-Selenium scripts that will be run from Selenium-IDE will be be stored in an HTML text file format.
+Selenium scripts that will be run from Selenium-IDE will be stored in an HTML text file format.
 This consists of an HTML table with three columns.
 The first column identifies the Selenium command, the second is a target, and the final column contains a value.
 The second and third columns may not require